efexel/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Project Goal

-The goal of the project is to output a tidy data set containing only the average of the mean and the standard deviations of each activity and each subject from both the training and test data included in the zip file referenced above.
+The goal of the project is to output a tidy data set containing only the average of the mean and the standard deviations of each activity and each subject from both the train and test data included in the zip file referenced above.

 ## How to use